John Stamos Still ‘Can’t Process’ Lori Loughlin’s College Admissions Scandal

 It seems as though the actor is doing to his best to remain as supportive as he can while Loughlin weathers the legal storm.

-As far as Loughlin goes, she and her husband Mossimo Giannulli appeared in a Boston court yesterday or a pre-trial hearing regarding an alleged $500,000 they paid to have their daughters admitted into the University of Southern California.
+As far as Loughlin goes, she and her husband Mossimo Giannulli appeared in a Boston court this week for a pre-trial hearing regarding an alleged $500,000 they paid to have their daughters admitted into the University of Southern California.
 The two have pleaded not guilty to the charges of wire fraud and conspiracy to commit money laundering and conspiracy to commit honest services mail.